Chikungunya Vaccine VLA-1553 Description

 September 8, 2020 - Valneva SE announced the initiation of a pivotal Phase 3 clinical trial for its differentiated, single-shot chikungunya vaccine candidate VLA1553, the first chikungunya vaccine Biologics License Application to be approved in the U.S. would be eligible to receive a Priority Review Voucher.

-August 4, 2020 - Valneva announced it is currently advancing all necessary activities, including with its Contract Research Organization, and intends to initiate the pivotal Phase 3 study in the fourth quarter of 2020, as planned.
+August 4, 2020 - Valneva announced it is currently advancing all necessary activities, including its Contract Research Organization, and intends to initiate the pivotal Phase 3 study in the fourth quarter of 2020, as planned.

 June 1, 2020 - A new study published in The Lancet found the live-attenuated CHIKV vaccine was well tolerated and highly immunogenic in an adult population and could be an effective intervention for prophylaxis chikungunya disease worldwide.

 May 7, 2020 - Valneva Reports Q1 Results and Updates 2020 Guidance.
 As previously announced, the Company assumes that it may start Phase 3 clinical studies in the fourth quarter of this year, three months later than originally planned.
-Valneva is currently advancing all activities, including its Contract Research Organization (CRO), to allow Phase 3 initiation as soon as the COVID-19 situation permits.
+Accordingly, Valneva is advancing all activities, including its Contract Research Organization (CRO), to allow Phase 3 initiation as soon as the COVID-19 situation permits.

 March 25, 2020 – Valneva SE announced that it has completed an End-of-Phase 2 meeting with the U.S. FDA and agreed on the clinical development plan towards licensure for its unique, single-shot chikungunya vaccine VLA1553.